-- 92 prerequisite semester credits transferred from any regionally accredited college or university, including: - a.
-A minimum of 52 semester credits of specific liberal arts and science courses (see the CHRP catalog, page 45). - b.
-40 semester credits of electives; 13 semester credits of which must be upper level (3000 or 4000) electives.
-The upper level electives may be completed concurrently at UAMS or transferred from any 4-year regionally accredited college or university. - 3.
+- work.
+When they successfully complete the final spring semester of the B.S. program they will be eligible to receive the B.S. degree in Diagnostic Medical Sonography. - 3.
+Applicants who are certified by the American Registry for Diagnostic Medical Sonography (ARDMS) may be accepted into the online B.S.
+Career Ladder track if they have completed all 92 SC of the specified prerequisite course work.
+A minimum of one visit to the UAMS campus is required during the Career Ladder program.
+Applicants will normally complete the following: - a.
+ARDMS certification. - 92 prerequisite semester credits transferred from any regionally accredited college or university, including: - i.
+A minimum of 52 semester credits of specific liberal arts and science courses (see the CHRP catalog, page 45). - 40 semester credits of electives; 13 semester credits of which must be upper level (3000 or 4000) electives.
+The upper level electives may be completed concurrently at UAMS or transferred from any 4-year regionally accredited college or university. - c.
 These prerequisite hours, from a regionally accredited institution of higher education, plus 32 or more semester credit hours of UAMS Diagnostic Medical Sonography online studies, must equal or exceed the 124 semester credits required for a Bachelor of Science degree in Diagnostic Medical Sonography.
-Of the 124 credits, a minimum of 45 must be upper level (3000 and 4000) courses. - 4.
+Of the 124 credits, a minimum of 45 must be upper level (3000 and 4000) courses. - d.
 The ARDMS certification is a mandatory prerequisite, since this degree completion program does not require additional clinical education.
-This may allow sonographers to continue to work in their current jobs while completing their degrees. - 5.
-Essay: Submit an essay of 450-550 words describing your personal history in sonography and why you want to pursue a Bachelor of Science degree in Diagnostic Medical Sonography on-line.
+This may allow sonographers to continue to work in their current jobs while completing their degrees. - e.
+Essay: Submit an essay of 450-550 words describing your personal history in sonography and why you want to pursue a Bachelor of Science degree in Diagnostic Medical Sonography online.
 This essay must be submitted as an electronic attachment (Rich Text Format, .rtf file) to an email to the Division Director at: bakeranthonyl@uams.edu.